cs7-shrey/de-docs/README.md

 ## How does it work?

-De-Docs implements a sophisticated real-time collaborative editing system using the Operational Transformation (OT) algorithm.
-Here's a deep dive into the architecture:
+De-Docs implements a real-time collaborative editing system using the Operational Transformation (OT) algorithm.
+Here's how it works:

 ### System Architecture

-### Core Components

 #### Operational Transformation Algorithm